Desecration of History at Arlington National Cemetery Website

 One example is the page on African American soldiers in World War II, which in December read that they had “served their country and fought for racial justice”.
 The page now only states that memorials in the cemetery “honour their dedication and service.”

-Malcolm Nance is a U.S. veteran and he gives us further insight in his YouTube video into this desecration of history at Arlington Cemetery.
+Malcolm Nance, a U.S. veteran, provides further insight into the desecration of history at Arlington Cemetery in his YouTube video.

 Trump Disgraces Arlington Cemetery… Again!